Icerya purchasi: Biological control

 Icerya purchasi is important as one of the first major successes of biological control.
-Importations of the vedalia ladybird (Novius cardinalis) in 1888–1889 by C. V. Riley, later head of the USDA's Division of Entomology, resulted in swift reductions of I. purchasi populations, saving the burgeoning Californian citrus industry from this destructive pest.
-However, following the introduction of insecticides such as DDT and malathion in the 1950s further outbreaks occurred due to resurgence: thought to be caused by drift from airplane spraying during the early spring months.
+In 1888–1889, C. V. Riley, later head of the USDA's Division of Entomology, imported the vedalia ladybird (Novius cardinalis), which rapidly reduced I. purchasi populations and saved the emerging Californian citrus industry from devastation.
+However, following the introduction of insecticides such as DDT and malathion in the 1950s, further outbreaks occurred due to resurgence, thought to be caused by drift from aerial spraying during the early spring months.

 A second biological control, the parasitic fly Cryptochetum iceryae, has also been introduced to California as an additional control vector at around the same time.

 While there is an apparent rivalry between the two natural enemies of Icerya purchasi, the competition does not affect the efficacy of the control measures when both the beetle and the fly are introduced.
 Biological control remains the most effective measure to manage Icerya purchasi infestations.
 Use of insecticides as control is recommended only if no biological control species is present.
 Imidacloprid is especially contraindicated, since it has no effect on this species, but is very toxic to Novius cardinalis.